Ignacio Ramírez (politician): Second French Intervention

 He stepped down from his post in mid 1861.
-At the time, President Juarez had cancelled the payment of foreign debts in response to a financial crisis and Mexico was threatened with foreign intervention by France, Spain, and England.
+At the time, President Juarez had cancelled the payment of foreign debts in response to a financial crisis and Mexico was threatened with foreign intervention by France, Spain, and the United Kingdom.
 With Guillermo Prieto, Ignacio Altamirano, and Jose Iglesias, Ramírez then founded another newspaper called La Chinaca which was intended to lift the national spirit in the face of the impending foreign invasion.

 A French invasion finally began in April, 1862, but was temporariliy repulsed after the Battle of Puebla in May.
 The Mexican congress met in April 1863 during which Ramírez advocated the nationalization of the monasteries at Puebla to fund the war effort, advice which was accepted and carried out.
 Meanwhile French reinforcements had arrived, and Mexico City was taken in June, 1863.
 Ramírez left the capital and headed towards Sinaloa where he continued to publish progressive periodicals attacking the Second French intervention in Mexico and the establishment of the Second Mexican Empire.

 He returned to Mexico City but was discovered and imprisoned by the Imperial government after which he was transferred to Yucatan.
 Ramírez was freed when the Empire fell in 1867.